wp-plugins/wpbizplugins-custom-admin-help-boxes/readme.txt

 == Frequently Asked Questions ==

+= There seems to be a maximum amount of dashboard widgets allowed.
+How can increase the amount? = Go into Settings -> Reading, and change the number of "Blog pages to show the most".
+Answer courtesy of Thierry Langie.

 = I have a question that's not answered in this FAQ = Send me an e-mail at <a href="mailto:support@wpbizplugins.com?subject=Easy Admin Quick Menu Help">support@wpbizplugins.com</a> and I'll get back to you as soon as I can.